20 Best Breast Cancer Fighting Foods

 The health benefits of broccoli are wide-ranging, but this super-food is a particularly good addition to your diet if you want to reduce your risk of breast cancer.
 Broccoli contains some extraordinary compounds that have been shown to eliminate carcinogenic toxins, reduce DNA mutation, induce apoptosis in breast cancer cells, help prevent the development of benign tumors into malignant tumors, and help prevent the spread of breast cancer to other organs.
 Further, there is evidence that broccoli may be able to prevent estrogen from stimulating the growth of breast cancer cells.
 Broccoli sprouts, available at many health food stores, are a particularly rich source of cancer-fighting compounds, but also broccoli florets provide substantial amounts.
 To maximize the benefits of broccoli, eat it raw or slightly steamed.
 Consumption of raw, crushed broccoli has been shown to result in faster and better absorption of the cancer-fighting compounds in broccoli.
 According to one study, cooking may destroy as much as 90% of sulforaphane — the key anti-cancer substance in broccoli.

 Although it is used much in the same way as salad greens, arugula is actually classified as a cruciferous vegetable along with the famous nutritional superstars broccoli, cauliflower, and cabbage.
 Like other cruciferous vegetables, this little vegetable with a nutty, peppery flavor is loaded with health promoting phytochemicals and vitamins and thus makes a great substitute for lettuce.
 Arugula provides a great source of glucosinolates which turn into isothiocyanates when the plant is chewed.
 Isothiocyanates have been shown to neutralize carcinogic substances and to inhibit cancer cell proliferation.
-The high concentration of chlorophyll, a plant pigment with proven anti-cancer properties, also contributes to breast cancer fighting activities of this superhero plant.
-What's more, arugula contains great amounts of vitamin C and beta-carotene (about five times the amount found in iceberg lettuce).
+The high concentration of chlorophyll, a plant pigment with proven anti-cancer properties, may also contribute to the potential breast cancer fighting activities of arugula.
+What's more, arugula contains large amounts of vitamin C and beta-carotene (about five times the amount found in iceberg lettuce).

 If you look at the Nutrition Facts label on a bag of walnuts, you'll learn that they are high in fat and calories.
 But that should not be a reason to shy away from these delicious nuts that are widely used in sweet and savory dishes alike.
 Consuming walnuts in moderation can confer great health benefits and possibly reduce the risk of breast cancer.
 Walnuts are rich omega-3 fatty acids, antioxidants, and phytosterols — all of which are believed to reduce the risk of breast cancer.
 Adding chopped walnuts to your muesli or your favorite salad is a great way to include these nutrition bombs in your anti-breast-cancer diet.
 Walnuts can also be eaten on their own as a snack.